emberjs/rfcs/text/0000-contextual-helpers.md

 </ul>
 ```

-Here, the first form relies on the runtime to invoke the helper before its
+Here, the first form relies on the runtime to invoke the helper before it is
-added to the DOM, and the last two relies on automatic parentheses insertion
+added to the DOM, and the last two rely on automatic parentheses insertion
 at parse time.

 For named arguments position, it is slightly different.